xchau/Q3-Project-Front-End/README.md

 [click here](https://youtu.be/GdP45lDkTq0)

 ##About
-**this.city** serves to engage locals to engage in the maintenance and betterment of their community.
+**this.city** serves to provide locals with an outlet to express their concerns about their city.
+Users can create an issue marker on the **this.city** map anytime they spot a broken traffic light or some garbage on the streets.
+This information is shared with other users, who may then verify (up vote) or contradict (down vote) the claims.
+Ideally, this creates a healthy citizen-driven ecosystem for the purpose of maintaining and bettering one's community.

 ##Technologies Used
 * React Native